dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 ## Training Constants

 Now, let's set our training constants.
-We first have the CUDA device used for training (using a CPU is way too long, if you don't have one, you can use a Google Colab notebook).
+We first specify a CUDA (GPU) device for training (using a CPU is way too long, if you don't have one, you can use a Google Colab notebook).

 Secondly, we set the batch size (i.e. the number of elements to see before updating the model), the learning rate for the optimizer